 Think about when you complete one of your goals, how amazing is that feeling.
 It inspires you to want to do more, right?

 So, get out there and create some goals, then crush them!

 If you're unsure where to start with setting goals for your blog, these 117 goal setting tips by my good friend Tor Refsland should get your juices flowing.

-Task: Set some weekly goals that you can reach without too much effort, then crush them!
+Task: Set some weekly goals that you can reach without too much effort, then crush them one by one!
 Baby steps always amount to big progress over time.

 What I mean by this is don't walk the blogging road by yourself and expect to stay the course.

-Make a few friends and connect with other like minded bloggers in your niche, especially if you’re new and you want to get the word out about your blog and your awesome content.
+Make a few friends along the way and connect with other like minded bloggers in your niche, especially if you're new and you want to get the word around about your blog and your awesome content.

 Sometimes when I've been feeling down and out, a simple "word of encouragement" from one of my blogging friends is all it takes to fire me back up again.